jayetan/react-typescript-appetiser/README.md

 ### `yarn install`

-Install all the requried dependencies.
+Install all the required dependencies.

 ### `yarn start`